kyco/jquery.kyco.preloader/README.md

     fadeOutDuration: 100,

 Default: 100
-Set the duration in milliseconds for the preloader fade out animation.
+Set the duration in milliseconds for the preloader fadeout animation.

     showImagesBeforeComplete: true,

 Default: true
-If set to false will wait for the animation of the preloader fade out to complete before showing the images.
+If set to false will wait for the animation of the preloader fadeout to complete before showing the images.

     beforeComplete: function() {},

 Default: function() {}
-Called once after all images have been loaded and before the fade out animation of the preloader triggers.
+Called once after all images have been loaded and before the fadeout animation of the preloader triggers.

     onComplete: function() {}